Defending champion US women's volleyball team beats Brazil in semifinal thriller at Paris Olympics

 Brazil got within 12-10 in the fifth before the U.S. held on for the victory, 25-23, 18-25, 25-15, 23-25, 15-11.

-When Kathryn Plummer’s winning spike closed it out, the Americans huddled together in a huge group hug and bounced on the court in celebration.
+When Kathryn Plummer’s winning spike for her match-high 26th point closed it out, the Americans huddled together in a huge group hug and bounced on the court in celebration.

 They will play in Sunday’s Olympic final while Brazil will go for bronze Saturday against the loser of the late match between top-ranked Italy and No. 3 Turkey.